 While you will need to use an eGPU enclosure for the same, you can add any high-end graphics card to your laptop using Thunderbolt 4.
 This is possible as Thunderbolt 4 has PCI-E lanes shared with your computer allowing you to use a graphics card as a plug-and-play device.

 After you have been through this complete 2021 guide regarding Thunderbolt 4, you must know a lot of things about this high-performance connector.
 Other than basics like what is Thunderbolt 4, you can also find detailed comparisons between Thunderbolt 4, Thunderbolt 3, and USB 4.
-In fact, we have also stated a few benefits and uses of Thunderbolt 4 that you can consider using with your laptop.
+In fact, we have also mentioned a few benefits and uses of Thunderbolt 4 that you can consider using with your laptop.

 All of these benefits or uses are possible as Thunderbolt 4 is a high-performance port with various handy features which were not available even in Thunderbolt 3.
 If you have gone through this complete 2021 guide on what is Thunderbolt 4, make sure to share your thoughts in the comments section.
 You can also post any questions down there if you have any!